Tejesh-Sri-Abhay-Chinnam/DE_modules/README.md

     │
     │
     ├── src/
-    │   └── (files organised)   //for easy designing & verification.
+    │   └── (source code organised)   //for easy designing & verification.
     │
     ├── modules traker/
-    │   └── (traker)    //tracking every module's status.
+    │   └── (traker file)    //tracking every module's status.
     │
     ├── downloads/
-    x   └──(modules in folder)  //collective download for use.
+    x   └── (all src files)  //collective download (tool specific).

+each folder is having an README file for easy navigation and info tailored to itself.

 ___